KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 When the KHR_displaymapping_pq extension is used all lighting and pixel calculations shall be done using the value 10000 (cd / m2) as the maximum ouput brightness.

-Limiting the range of light contribution values to the specified range is done as part of the Integration Points.
+Limiting the range of output brightness values to the specified range is done as part of the Integration Points.
 [See Integration Points](#Integration-Points)

 This does not have an impact on color texture sources since they define values as contribution factor.

 The value 10000 cd / m2 for an output pixel with full brightness is chosen to be compatible with the Perceptual Quantizer (PQ) used in SMPTE ST 2084..
+The range [0 - 10000] shall be seen as a relative linear light (display light) where 0 is black and 10000 is full brightness on the display.

-It does not mean that the display will be capable of outputing this light intensity.
+It does not mean that the display will be capable of outputing at brightness levels up to 10000 cd / m2